desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 kdsqdtnelusqanhnhg8o0d72ekf6gbtbjsmj1aojq895b1me353g._boot.ns2.example.net
 ```

-where `kdsqdtnelusqanhnhg8o0d72ekf6gbtbjsmj1aojq895b1me353g` is the
+where `kdsqdtnelusqanhnhg8o0d72ekf6gbtbjsmj1aojq895b1me353g` is derived as
-unpadded Base32hex Encoding of `example.com`.
+outlined above  from the DNS Child Zone's name `example.com`.
 The records are
 accompanied by RRSIG records created using the key(s) of the zone
 which is authoritative for the respective Bootstrapping Domain.